southsudan/ureport/README.md

 So now you have a working local environment and your ready for your first commit!

-Because we want the code to be publically cloneable, all of the submodules are configured to point to readonly GIT urls, for example
+Because we want the code to be publically cloneable, all of the submodules are configured to point to readonly git urls, for example:

     git://github.com/unicefuganda/rapidsms-ureport.git